sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/cloud/amazon_ec2.rst

 	http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

+The Unix username for logging in to the instance is *admin* and the authentication uses the public key associated when the instance was launched.
+If you assigned a pass phrase when creating the key, your client may ask for the phrase on login.

 Now that you can connect to your cloud instance, the first thing to do is obtain root access so you can crash it!
 To swap to root privileges enter: